 Dr. Ingber is a cell biologist.
 But he is not your ordinary, average, every-day cell biologist.
 He also happens to be a medical doctor with advanced degrees in molecular biophysics and cellular biochemistry (all from Yale).
-He was part of the Vascular Biology Program in the Department of Surgery and Pathology, at Children’s Hospital of Harvard Medical School, where he was a researcher and pathologist, until 2008 when he was named a professor of bio-engineering at the Harvard School of Engineering and Applied Sciences.
+He was part of the Vascular Biology Program in the Department of Surgery and Pathology, at Children’s Hospital of Harvard Medical School, where he was a researcher and pathologist, until 2008, when he was named a professor of bio-engineering at the Harvard School of Engineering and Applied Sciences.

-In a 2003 article published in the Annals of Medicine titled Mechanobiology and Diseases of Mechanotransduction, Dr. Ingber shed some new light on an old topic ---- the search for the “Common Cause” of sickness and disease.
-Although Dr. Ingber himself would never tout his research as a quest to find the elusive “Universal Cause", he certainly believes that the basis of the largest percentage of today’s diseases is directly related to dysfunctional mechanoreception / proprioception of Connective Tissues.
+In a 2003 article published in the Annals of Medicine titled Mechanobiology and Diseases of Mechanotransduction, Dr. Ingber shed some new light on an old topic —- the search for the “Common Cause” of sickness and disease.
+Although Dr. Ingber himself would never tout his research as a quest to find the elusive “Universal Cause,” he certainly believes that the basis of the largest percentage of today’s diseases is directly related to dysfunctional mechanoreception / proprioception of Connective Tissues.
 O.K.
 We already know what Connective Tissues are, but what in the world is proprioception / mechanoreception, and how does it relate to health?

 The word ‘proprioception’ (aka mechanoreception) comes from two words.
 First is the Latin word ‘proprius,’ meaning “one’s own“.
 The second is the word ‘perception’, meaning the process by which one translates sensory input into a coherent and unified picture of one’s environment.
 Thus, proprioception is the sense or “perception” of the relative position of various parts of the body in relationship to their environment.

-It is this internal sense of PROPRIOCEPTION that indicates whether the body (or a part of the body — i.e. a limb) is moving, how fast it is moving, what direction its moving, and how much energy is being expended to move it; as well as where the various parts of the body are located in space ----- in relation to every other part of the body.
+It is this internal sense of PROPRIOCEPTION that indicates whether the body (or a part of the body — i.e. a limb) is moving, how fast it is moving, what direction its moving, and how much energy is being expended to move it; as well as where the various parts of the body are located in space —– in relation to every other part of the body.

 When proprioceptive nerve endings (mechanoreceptors) are stimulated via stretch, movement, or pressure, the nerve input is fed to the brain via the spinal cord and nerve system.
 Once in the brain (cerebellum), these impulses are decoded, translated and integrated into something the body can understand.
 Messages are then created and sent out to the various parts of your body.
 There is a continual feedback loop, with the whole process taking microseconds to accomplish.
 When it all works perfectly, it’s literally poetry in motion (see videos above).

 - SECONDLY: Using this model, let’s think about what loss of joint motion and the subsequent loss of proprioceptive input could theoretically do to the various organs and organ systems in the body.
 Because the brain ultimately controls every function of the body via the spinal cord and nerve system, a loss of range of motion and proprioception has actually been shown to diminish organic (organ) function.
 SOUND CRAZY?
 Not to B.J.
 Palmer.
 Not to A.T.
 Still.
 And certainly not to Doctor Ingber.
 Allow me to me explain.

 It is a simple physiological fact that loss of spinal range of motion due either to Vertebral Subluxation and / or Fascial Adhesion, causes diminished nerve system (proprioceptive) function.
 Amazingly enough, this loss of mechanoreception turns around and causes a loss of motor nerve function.
 The real stunner though, is that recent scientific research has shown us exactly how this occurs!

 This then affects not only the way that muscles and joints function, but the way that organs function as well.
 Whoa!
 Sounds like both Dr. Still and Dr. Palmer may have been way ahead of their time!
 And although these men (particularly BJ Palmer) were frequently labeled by the mainstream medical community as quacks, this concept of the “Vicerosomatic Lesion” has been in the scientific medical literature since the 1960’s.

 BACK TO DR. INGBER

 Dr. Ingber believes that modern medicine is far too wrapped up in trying to pin all our health problems on genetics (see earlier link), while mostly ignoring what he believes to be the greatest underlying causes of disease.
 What are these underlying causes of disease he speaks of?
 His research in biophysics and pathology have led him to the conclusion that many, if not most of the problems people seek medical care for, are the result of abnormal structure and function of the body’s Connective Tissues (bones, ligaments, tendons, fascia, etc).

 Remember his article, Mechanobiology and Diseases of Mechanotransduction that we mentioned earlier?
-"Mechanotransduction" is defined by Dr. Ingber as the method by which cells both sense and respond to mechanical stresses.
-In a subtle slap in the face to his own profession, while inadvertently validating what Chiropractors have touted for well over a century, he notes that numerous diseases from across the entire spectrum of medical practice share a “Common Cause”.
+“MECHANOTRANSDUCTION” is defined by Dr. Ingber as the method by which cells both sense and respond to mechanical stresses.
+In a subtle slap in the face to his own profession, while inadvertently validating what Chiropractors have been saying for well over a century, he notes that numerous diseases from across the entire spectrum of medical practice share a “Common Cause”.

 - Mechanical forces are critical regulators of cellular biochemistry.